Image: Giorgio Sacher

 The project's methodology emphasised community engagement, connection to place, and collective ontologies of the land.
 It addressed critical relationships within the local and global environment while endeavouring to cultivate compassionate connections between participants and their surroundings.
 The project provided participants with an opportunity for a direct tactile, sensory, and conceptual response to nature, impermanence, and interconnectedness, with the soil serving as the medium, catalyst, and messenger.
 In collaboration with art partners and communities, the project's extensive exhibitions and presentations have included Te Uru - West Auckland Regional Gallery (New Zealand 2014, 2017), The Bhoomi Festival (New Delhi, 2015), Wellington Museum of Land and Sea (2011) and The Villa de Leyva Museum (Colombia, 2010).

 Karma is a qualified art therapist specialising in acute mental health, trauma recovery, and brain injury.
-Her professional practice has played a pivotal role in community response and recovery during a series of significant natural disasters over a four-year period, including the largest food event in modern Australian history affecting the
+Her professional practice has played a pivotal role in community response and recovery during a series of significant natural disasters over a four-year period, including the largest flood event in modern Australian history affecting the Northern Rivers region.

 Demonstrating a deep commitment to nurturing the arts in future generations, Karma has dedicated the past 12 years to overseeing youth arts mentoring projects throughout the Northern Rivers.
 Moreover, she has garnered extensive experience working in post-occupied and developing countries, including Timor Leste, India, and Indigenous communities across Australia.

-Karma's practice focuses into the intricate ways individuals are shaped by their relationships, particularly at the intersections of nature and culture.
+Karma's practice focuses on how individuals are shaped by their relationships, particularly at the intersections of nature and culture.
 Her exploration is driven by a profound interest in the perpetual cycles of life and death, creation and destruction.
 Furthermore, Karma endeavours to comprehend how our internal and external experiences, coupled with various elements and the transient nature of existence, contribute to personal understanding and transformation.

 K A R M A B A R N E S